-In addition, our newly introduced digital services, flexiCraft has been designed to help our customers, mainly in the property developer and retail sectors, to save their marketing cost through the use of Virtual Reality ("VR") technology.
-Our VR flexiCraft solution will enable such property developers to avoid the high cost of building physical showrooms, thus reducing its marketing cost to one tenth the cost of building a physical showroom.
-Apart from saving cost, building less physical showroom will indeed help to cut down the use of wood products, thus inducing a positive impact on the environment.
+REDtone's suites of digital solution flexiCraft has been designed to help our customers, mainly in the property development, retail and manufacturing sectors, to save their marketing cost through the use of Virtual/Augmented Reality and 3D Modelling ("XR") technology.
+Our flexiXR solution will enable such property developers and retailers to avoid the high cost of building physical showrooms, thus reducing its marketing cost to one tenth the cost of building a physical showroom.
+Apart from cost savings, building less physical showroom helps cut down the use of wood products, thus inducing a positive impact on the environment.